The Transforming Potential of Awe

 Dr Andy Tix reflects on the centrality of awe in Jewish, Christian, and Muslim experience, and the potential for this emotion to promote peaceful relations across groups.

-At the core of Jewish, Christian and Muslim traditions, there is a long history of transformational encounters with the Divine – often characterized by awe.
+At the core of Jewish, Christian and Muslim traditions, there is a long history of transformational encounters with the Divine – often characterised by awe.

 For example, in his experience with a "spirit [that] glided past", Job was reported to respond with fear and trembling.
 His bones shook and the hair of his body stood on end.
 He left mystified (Job 4:13-17).

 Similarly, the women who found Jesus' tomb empty were said to be "trembling and bewildered" (Mark 16:8).

 Finally, in his encounter with the angel on Mount Hira, Mohammad has been described by one biographer as feeling "utterly overwhelmed… by a force larger than anything the mind can comprehend".

 Converging in many ways with classic religious descriptions – including those of Rabbi Abraham Joshua Heschel and Christian theologian Rudolf Otto – psychological scientists conceptualize awe as a transformational emotional response to something vast or powerful that shakes a person's understanding of what is possible.
 Awe comes with a unique physiology, including goosebumps.
 Individuals who experience awe tend to feel small – humble – in the presence of something greater or beyond themselves.

 Religion and awe are closely intertwined.
 Some research shows that experiencing awe promotes belief in supernatural agents, such as God.
 Other research demonstrates how certain prayer exercises increase the likelihood of powerful spiritual experiences, often of an awe-inspiring nature.

 There are two ways that awe might promote effective relations across religious groups.